The International Investigations Review: China

 - the crime is committed in the name of the company and the illegal proceeds go to the company.

 Notably, for the same misconduct committed by a company, the criminal and administrative regimes are mutually exclusive.
 The Regulations on the Transfer of Suspected Criminal Cases by Administrative Law Enforcement Agencies promulgated by the State Council in 2001 set the regulatory framework for the conversion between administrative and criminal cases.
 A series of other regulations have been promulgated in the following years to further address the procedure of conversion.
 According to these regulations, while investigating an administrative case, if the agency suspects that the case should be prosecuted as a criminal case based on elements such as the monetary amount involved, the specific fact patterns or the consequences, then the case must be transferred to a PSB and the PSB will examine the cases transferred.
 If criminal fact patterns are identified and the PSB decides to investigate the case for criminal liability, it shall notify the administrative agency that transferred the case in writing.
-If there is no criminal fact pattern or the facts are insignificant, and the agency decides not to prosecute the case, it will state the reasons, notify the administrative agency and return the case.
+If there is no criminal fact pattern or the facts are insignificant and the agency decides not to prosecute the case, it will state the reasons, notify the administrative agency and return the case.
 On the other hand, if a PSB discovers that a case it is investigating should not be criminally prosecuted but there may be administrative liability, it shall transfer the case to the relevant administrative law enforcement agency.

 Under the Criminal Law, the only sanction applicable to a company is the monetary penalty, but an individual's liabilities for a unit crime include public surveillance, criminal detention, imprisonment, the monetary penalty, the deprivation of political rights, deportation (in the case of foreign nationals) and even the death penalty.5

 Penalties for administrative corporate liabilities generally include disciplinary warnings, monetary fines, the confiscation of illegal gains or unlawful property, the suspension of production or business, and the temporary suspension or rescission of a permit or licence.6 The range of penalties varies.
-Taking commercial bribery as an example, a fine could range from 100,000 yuan to 3 million yuan, as well as the confiscation of illegal gains and the revocation of the business licence.7 The amount of illegal gains is calculated based on revenue with the corresponding cost being deducted, which could easily add up to 10 million yuan or more, and therefore, in practice, create a larger concern to companies.
+Taking commercial bribery as an example, a fine could range from 100,000 yuan to 3 million yuan, as well as the confiscation of illegal gains and the revocation of the business licence.7 The amount of illegal gains is calculated based on revenue with the corresponding cost being deducted, which could easily add up to 10 million yuan or more and, therefore, in practice, create a larger concern for companies.
 Other restrictions, such as being banned from participating in government procurement, might also be imposed depending on the nature and severity of the violations.
 For example, the National Health Commission has established a recording system, which functions as a blacklist, specifically to track commercial bribery activities committed by pharmaceutical companies during drug procurement.
 Companies committing commercial bribery will be disqualified or severely disadvantaged in public procurement.

-Both criminal and administrative penalties are, in principle, made public through the internet with some exceptions, such as where these cases involve state secrets or trade secrets, the personal information of minors or infringe on an individual's privacy, subject to the discretion of the relevant authorities that issue the penalties.
-Additionally, companies will be included on the publicly available blacklist administrated by the AMRs under certain circumstances (i.e., if a company has been subject to administrative punishment on three or more occasions within three years for unfair competition or distribution of false advertisements) pursuant to the Interim Measures for the Administration of the List of Dishonest Enterprises Committing Serious Illegal Activities, and will therefore be subject to stringent supervision by the AMRs and restrictions such as being disqualified for certain commercial transactions or relevant honorary titles for five years.
+Both criminal and administrative penalties are, in principle, made public through the internet, with some exceptions, such as where these cases involve state secrets or trade secrets, the personal information of minors or infringe on an individual's privacy, subject to the discretion of the relevant authorities that issue the penalties.
+Additionally, companies will be included on the publicly available blacklist administrated by the AMRs under certain circumstances (i.e., if a company has been subject to administrative sanction on three or more occasions within three years for unfair competition or distribution of false advertisements) pursuant to the Interim Measures for the Administration of the List of Dishonest Enterprises Committing Serious Illegal Activities, and will therefore be subject to stringent supervision by the AMRs and restrictions such as being disqualified for certain commercial transactions or relevant honorary titles for five years.

 iii Compliance programmes